TrechNex/TrechNex/README.md

 I have previously published articles in [Linux Format](https://linuxformat.com/archives?author_find=87) magazine, and I co-founded [Glimpse Image Editor](https://glimpse-editor.org) (no longer in active development).

-Backups of my previously published open source projects can be viewed on [GitLab.com](https://gitlab.com/TrechNex).
-You can also review my prior work experience in the technology industry on [LinkedIn](https://www.linkedin.com/in/trechnex/).
+You can review my prior work experience in the technology industry on [LinkedIn](https://www.linkedin.com/in/trechnex/).

 <!---
 TrechNex/TrechNex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.